Lu Milk Chocolate Biscuit Cookies

 Have you tried these cookies?
 They’re available at most supermarkets and one of our favorite packaged treats.
 Made in France, the rectangular-shaped shortbread biscuit is topped with a layer of soft milk chocolate.

 Each serving has 120 calories, 6 grams fat, 17 grams carbohydrates, and 2 grams protein.
-Be sure to read the section below on sugars.

 This is your complete overview of the calories, nutrition facts, and ingredients in Lu Milk Chocolate Biscuit Cookies.